 I love the older-style, buttery Chardonnays, and Rombauer still produces a few.
 I became acquainted with KR Rombauer, the founder’s son, at the Classic Wines Auction in Portland, Oregon, earlier in the year.
 Because Sausalito was already on my destination list, I decided to spend an afternoon at Rombauer with KR.
 Over the course of four hours, I sampled numerous delicious wines designed and produced in different styles.
 Rombauer Vineyards is an ideal place for tasting a variety of wines and having a picnic.
 Take some time to meander the pathways weaving about the terraced grounds.
 KR’s grandmother was quite the gardener, and she selected and tended most of the trees and foliage on the property.

 Dinner at Gary Danko in San Francisco is a delightful experience.
 Judy and I arrived to find the dimly lit restaurant filled to the brim with diners.
 We ordered cocktails to sip in the bar before we were seated in an elegantly designed booth.
-When dining in a Michelin-star restaurant I like to give the chef and sommeliers the lead affording them the opportunity to send their best creations and pairings.
-I admit it is a gamble but I have yet to be disappointed.
+When dining in a Michelin-star restaurant, I like to give the chef and sommeliers the lead to send their best creations and pairings.
+I admit it is a gamble, but I have yet to be disappointed.
 Judy and I ordered the Chef’s Tasting Menu with five courses.